hpejcinovic-pivotal/route-service-example/README.md

--If you'd like to invoke the protected-rest-service from another rest client via api you can use the third project rest-client from terminal 3:
+- If you'd like to invoke the protected-rest-service from another rest client via api you can use the third project rest-client from terminal 3:
 ~~~
 cd rest-client